pingcap/blog/2016-10-17-how-we-build-tidb.md

 - We are planning to support pushing down more aggregation and built-in functions.
 - In the future, we will replace the customized RPC implementation with gRPC.

 So that&#39;s all.
 Thank you!
-Any Questions?
+Any questions?

 [Back to the top](#top)